Featured Post

 Walden University continues to celebrate seasons of social change.
 This year, as we inaugurate Tapestry Research Festival, an annual university-wide event, we especially celebrate the process of research.
 A well-defined research process helps us consider the Who?
 What?
 Where?
 How? and Why? of a social change issue.
 It also helps us identify tools which change-makers and communities can use, to tell stories fostering positive social change.

 The following essay, written by Dr. Richard Jiménez, a Walden University Core Faculty member, and inaugural Walden Social Change Fellow (2017), highlights the possibilities and promise of using photography as a tool to foster positive social change.
-Here, Dr. Jiménez explains how Photovoice—a documentary style of photography established by Wang & Burris in 1992, designed to encourage communities to express their own perspectives and voices—reflects, extends, applies, and adapts philosophies advanced by Paolo Freire in 1970.
+Here, Dr. Jiménez explains how Photovoice—a documentary style of photography established by Wang & Burris in 1992, designed to encourage communities to express their own perspectives and voices—reflects, extends, applies, and adapts philosophies advanced by Paulo Freire in 1970.

 Learn more about Photovoice: Photovoice: Concept, Methodology, and Use for Participatory Needs Assessment